doughodson/mixr-website/pages/overview.md

 title: Overview
 permalink: /overview.html
 ---
-MIXR is an open source platform designed to support the rapid construction of virtual (human-in-the-loop) and constructive simulation applications.
+MIXR is an open source framework designed to support the rapid construction of virtual (human-in-the-loop) and constructive simulation applications.
 It has been used extensively to build DIS compliant distributed simulation systems.

 Serving as a simulation design pattern it provides a structure for constructing simulation applications.
 The framework aids the design of robust, scalable, virtual, constructive, stand-alone, and distributed simulation applications.
 It leverages modern object-oriented software design principles while incorporating fundamental real-time system design techniques to meet human interaction requirements.